This is what started it all.

 Also, I went through coming off of Lexapro with CBD to wean off SSRIs for anxiety.

-We go through the relationship at our BDNF for anxiety page.
+We go through the relationship at our How SSRIs really work page.

 SSRIs also normalize (effect goes away) so you have to switch among them generally.